 If no contact is made by the Tenant and continued efforts to gain information regarding their whereabouts or intentions are unsuccessful, the tenancy will end at expiry of the notice.
-Entry will be forced and witnessed by the Housing Officer/Housing Assistant who will take a full inventory and take photographs of the tenant's property on the premises and the condition of the house.
+Entry will be forced and witnessed by the Housing Officer/Housing Assistant who will take a full inventory and take photographs of the tenant's belongings left in the property and the condition of the house.

-The house will be cleared and locks changed.
-The house will be re-let as soon as possible.
-Notice shall be served on the tenant, by recorded delivery if necessary, that their property is available for delivery to them on payment of the expenses incurred in dealing with the property.
-If items are left in the flat then these will be stored for 28 days to allow time for the tenant to collect their belongings.
+If the house has nothing of value then the house will be cleared, the locks changed and passed to Maintenance to carry out a void inspection.
+The house will be re-let when it is returned from repair.
+If items are left in the property then these will be stored for 28 days to allow time for the tenant to collect their belongings.
 However, if the value of the property exceeds the cost of storage and any arrears owing, it will be stored for 6 months.